barahona-research-group/dHSIC_ts/README.md

-# Higher Order Interactions
+# Kernel-based Joint Independence Tests for Multivariate Stationary and Nonstationary Time-Series

-This is a python package that aims to determine the higher order interactions in observational data.
+This is a python package that aims to determine the joint independence in time series data.